Sunday, October 29, 2017

 (Image courtesy Stephen Sylvia and Michael J. O'Donnell via John Winters)

 Of all the battlefields Cross visited, Antietam and South Mountain were easily his favorites.
 His love affair with the Civil War history of western Maryland may have begun with his first visit there in July 1903, when he was 34.
-On summer vacation in 1919, he was accompanied to the state by his wife, Ida May, and daughters Bertha May and Dorothy.
-On other trips in the 1920s, he traveled to the region alone, documenting his experiences with a camera he had purchased in Fredericksburg, Va., in 1912.
+On a summer vacation in 1919, his wife, Ida May, and daughters Bertha May and Dorothy accompanied him to the state.
+On other trips in the 1920s, he traveled to the region alone, documenting his experiences with a camera he had purchased in 1912 in Fredericksburg, Va.

 "There are few places that I have visited or of which I have ever dreamed that have such a hold upon my heart as the picturesque hills and broad valleys of Western Maryland," Cross wrote in 1926.
 "A most beautiful and romantic country, much of it rich in agricultural resources, its low mountains not too lofty to be ascended with ease, their summits presenting to the traveler most wonderful landscapes, every hill and road and stream abounding in historic associations; there is a lure to this section, which calls me back to it again and again."